Dentists Who Safely Remove Amalgam Fillings in Rockville and Burtonsville Maryland

-Find a Mercury Free Dentist???
-Mercury Free Dentists can be hard to find, but look no more, we have four certified mercury free dentists in our holistic dental clinic.
+Looking for a local Mercury Free Dentist?
+Mercury or Amalgam Free Dentists can be hard to find.
+We are a holistic dental practice with dentists who safely remove amalgam fillings.
+We have four certified safe mercury removal dentists in our holistic dental clinic.
 Drs.
 Gary Adams, Kimberly Baer, and Jennifer Tipograph are certified by the IAOMT in Safe Amalgam Filling Removal.
 We use the IAOMT Dentist Safe protocol as shown for Amalgam Removal in the video below taken at our Rockville dental office by Dr. Adams.
-Natural Dentist Associates has been a Mercury Free dental office for over 20 years.
+Natural Dentist Associates has been a Mercury Free and Fluoride Free dental office for over 20 years.

 Mercury fillings are also known as silver fillings, amalgam fillings or metal fillings.
 Research shows that Amalgam fillings contain more than 50% mercury.
 Mercury removal should be done in a safe manner for the benefit of the patient and the dental office team.
 The IAOMT Safe protocol involves the use of a latex-free dental dam, high speed suction, filtration of mercury gas, lots of water and an alternate source of oxygen gas.